Annual Report to Parliament on the Administration of the Privacy Act 2012-2013

 The Privacy Act became law on July 1, 1983.

 The Privacy Act extends to individuals the right of access to information about themselves held by the government, subject to specific and limited exceptions.
 The Act also protects the privacy of individuals by preventing others from having access to their personal information and gives individuals substantial control over its collection, use and disclosure.

-Section 72 of the Privacy Act require that the head of every government institution prepare for submission to Parliament, an annual report on the administration of the Act within the institution during each financial year.
+Section 72 of the Privacy Act requires that the head of every government institution prepares for submission to Parliament, an annual report on the administration of the Act within the institution during each financial year.

 This report is intended to describe how the Canadian Space Agency administered its responsibilities during the period covered by the report in relation to the Act.

 A. General information – Part I

 To better understand the context in which the Privacy Act is implemented, the following presents background information about the Canadian Space Agency.